 Is there a difference between a "nose job" and rhinoplasty?

-No. When they talk about a "nose job," Philadelphia residents are just using a slang term for nasal surgery.
+No. When they talk about a "nose job," Philadelphia and New Jersey residents are just using a slang term for nasal surgery.
 Rhinoplasty is the technical medical term for cosmetic nasal surgery.

 Is there much pain involved with the surgery?